Andrii618/calendar-react/README.md

 ## Installation

-Move to the fold, install all dependencies and start the server:
+Move to the fold, install all dependencies and run the server:

 ```sh
 cd calendar-react